jacceko/MC-Midnight-Commander-in-EVERY-DOCKER/README.md

 If all work ok - you will see mc blue screen and on bottom you see root@docker-xxxxx some number - this mean your mc are in docker

-To copy files from to outside docker in docker you can add volume name for ex. "/exchange" - mapped to your host system local folder
+To copy files from to outside docker in docker you can add volume name for ex. "/exchange" - mapped to your host system local folder to use it for exchange with all your docker containers